Give Me Liberty (2019 film): Summary

 Vic is an adrift twentysomething residing in Milwaukee, working as a medical transport driver and living with his senile grandfather.
 The film chronicles a single, extremely chaotic day in his life.
-Vic is constantly late in picking up and dropping off his motley crew of clientele, though it's sometimes due to his own shortcomings but often because he's tasked with enough work for an entire team of people, and each of his disabled clients require specified care.
+Vic is constantly late in picking up and dropping off his motley crew of clientele, though it's sometimes due to his own shortcomings but often because he's tasked with enough work for an entire team of people, and each of his disabled clients require specific care.
 Vic has a strong rapport with each of his clients, and cares deeply for them.

 Vic meets and develops a romantic connection with Tracy, a young woman around his age who has ALS, although their dynamic is initially adversarial.
 He also befriends conman Dima.
 When the planned transportation does not arrive to shuttle Vic's grandfather and his group of elderly Russian friends to a funeral, Vic reluctantly decides to shuttle them to the funeral, which enrages Tracy.
 She reports him to his employer, and afterwards the pair get into the first of many arguments.
 Vic shuttles everyone to and from the funeral as well as shuttling Tracy around town to her appointments and meetings.

 Mayhem ensues throughout the day as circumstances constantly collapse and murphys law follows them to each destination.
 Dima inadvertently sends one of the elderly Russians into diabetic shock after stealing and eating her chocolate, which further delays the group.

 Throughout the film Vic has many conversations with his clients and new companions about the meaning of life, hope, despair, and a laundry list of other philosophical topics, though the film is bookended with words of wisdom from a particularly fatherly client of Vics, who tells him despite life's shortcomings, it is beautiful and worth living.

 Vic meets up with his mother and sister, who he has something of an estranged relationship with.
 His mother encourages him to find a sense of direction in his life.
 His boss also comes within an inch of terminating his employment, but decides to give Vic another chance.
 He also meets and shares a meal with some of Tracy's family.

 Violent protests are taking place around Milwaukee and the films climax shows the group getting caught in the crossfires of one, though they all make it out alive.
 The film ends with Vic shuttling Tracy back home, with badinage and warmth now existing between the two.